alinapopaqb/drl-navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-4. Place the file in the `navigation/` folder, and unzip (or decompress) the file.
+5. Place the file in the `navigation/` folder, and unzip (or decompress) the file.

-5. Create an IPython kernel for the drlnd environment:
+6. Create an IPython kernel for the drlnd environment:

     `python -m ipykernel install --user --name drlnd --display-name "drlnd"`

-6. Run in the terminal of the current  directory:
+7. Run in the terminal of the current  directory:

     `jupyter notebook`

-7. Go to the `Navigation.ipynb` and run the code there
+8. Go to the `Navigation.ipynb` and run the code there based on the instructions.